As anything and everything on the internet and digital platforms goes micro, so do the surveys.

 3- Information Collection Microsurveys

-Information collection microsurveys are those surveys that pop up in the bottom right corner of the screen and have 4-5 options as an answer.
+Information collection microsurveys are those surveys that pop up in the bottom right corner of the screen and have multiple options as an answer.

 It’s fun and games for the user, but it is really valuable information for the company.
-By having a demographic of employee count, they get to adjust pricing, or teamwork features better.
+By having a demographic of which features users struggle with the most or which aspect they find more challenging, you get to adjust pricing, or teamwork features better.

 And don’t take the additional software question lightly.
 If the company sees that a lot of the customers use specific software in addition to theirs, they may want to enhance the product better for collaborative use, and even work to integrate the tools.